ga-wdi-quizzes/week-05/README.md

 ### Question 5

-Using the following RSpec test as an example, explain the differences between describe and context:
+Using the following RSpec test as an example, explain the differences between `describe` and `context`:

 ```ruby
 describe Apartment do